Georjay/shutil/README.md

 git clone https://github.com/Georjay/shutil.git
 ```

-In CMD, navigate to the location of the downloaded file.
+In CMD, navigate to the location of the file.

 Run file:
 ```bash